abdulhamidrpn/Mosque-Time-Admin/README.md

 ## Key Features
 - Upload the Mosque of your City or area
 - With latitude and longitude, get area-based salt time easily.
-- Upload 7 Images to show messages serially in TV application
+- Upload 7 Images to show messages serially in the TV application
 - Update manually your 5 wakt salat time easily.
 - Track your updated date with the yellow marked date.